DaveStrickland/AstroPhotography/README.md

 - whitebalance: Perform whitebalance calculations on the input RAW file in one of several ways. **Partially implemented as part of `grey`.**
 - info: Print metadata about the input RAW file to stdout.  **Not yet implemented.**

-### ap_ scripts

-A series of python classes for FITS data processing (with names beginning with Ap) can be used from the unix command line using scripts (names beginning with ap_).

-(To be described, but see [doc/iTelescope_processing.md](doc/iTelescope_processing.md) for a very high level summary of what is currently implemented.)

 ## Installation Instructions